kevinbarabash/constraint.js/README.md

     console.log(r1);    //
     console.log(r2);    //

+## Motivation

+It's much easier to describe a relation between expressions than it is to figure the code to enforce that relationship each time one of the variables in the relation changes.
+Describe the relationships between properties or expressions also makes the intent clearer.

+The problem however, is that constraint solvers (at least cassowary) requires a developer to write a lot of boilerplate code to not only set up constraints but also update them and update variables on existing objects.

+Some of this boilerplate can be avoided in client code by embedded library classes with the boilerplate.
+Unfortunately, if you want to use existing libraries this would require modifying the libraries.
+Moreover, it doesn't fix the situation where you have POJOs (Plain Old Javascript Objects).

 ## Documentation

 Descriptors specify which properties to create variables or expressions for within the constraint solver.
 Each key should match a property on the object or class being wrapped.